CS4239-U6/basic-ssrf/README.md

 # Basic SSRF

-A basic example of an SSRF vulnerability.
+A basic example of a SSRF vulnerability.

 ## Run using Python